 Locally grown, globally consumed: why a PDO is an international advantage.Posted on

-Under the European Union (EU) protected food name scheme, there are three types of protection marks you can apply for: PDO, protected geographical indication (PGI) and traditional speciality guaranteed (TSG).
+Under the European Union (EU) protected food name scheme, there are three types of protection marks you can apply for: protected designation of origin (PDO), protected geographical indication (PGI) and traditional speciality guaranteed (TSG).
 In the UK, there are only 88 products registered under the three types of protected food name scheme, including Scotch whisky, traditional Cumberland sausage, Stilton cheese and Melton Mowbray pork pie.

 What is a PDO?